 - Allow the wrap to cool off for a few minutes before filling it with whatever you like and rolling it up.

-- Savoury filling ideas for these chickpea flour wraps include roasted veggies, salad greens, cooked beans, hummus, and/or shredded cheese/vegan cheese.
+- Savory filling ideas for these chickpea flour tortillas include roasted veggies, salad greens, cooked beans, hummus, and/or shredded cheese/vegan cheese.

 - Sweet filling ideas include nut butter with apple slices, jam, honey, or a drizzle of maple syrup.